therealmuffin/synchronator/CONFIG_MANUAL.md

 ###### [response volume sub-section]

 The following settings allow translation of the incoming volume range to the outgoing volume range (if different).
+Additional types can easily be created in C if necessary.

+type - set type of translation [conditional_resize|range]

+###### range settings

 pre_offset - offset added pre multiplier

-multiplier - multiplier applied on the incoming volume command
+multiplier - multiplier applied on the incoming volume command (must be formatted as a floating point (e.g. 2.0 instead of 2)

 post_offset - offset added post multiplier

 invert_multiplier - for ease in use the multiplier can be inverted [TRUE`*`|False]

+###### conditional_resize settings

+limit - if a volume level is received above this limit, it will be divided by the diviser

+type - type of limit [upper_limit|lower_limit]

+diviser - conditional diviser if limit is crossed

+##### [command_mod section]

+Device specific mods can be created in C, variables can be set in this section

+profile - checksum profile to be implemented [dynaudio|denon-avr]

+###### dynaudio settings

+This mod generates the status value and checksum bytes.
+In addition it processes the status byte, checking for zone and input.

+zone - sets zone to control [1-3]

+default_input - default input number [1-7]

+###### denon-avr settings

+This mod standardises incoming volume data, e.g. MV085 to MV08.
+Otherwise, Synchronator would not be able to distinguish between MV85 and MV085.

 #####[query section]